 - The field trip/camp must be related to classes that the student is taking as part of his/her PER/ILP.

-- The field trip/camp must not be of faith based or doctrinal in nature or content.
+- The field trip/camp must not be faith-based or doctrinal in nature or content.

 Reimbursable expenses may include:

-- All inclusive programs (example: Close Up).
-Student’s participating in all inclusive programs are not eligible for the meal per diem and lodging reimbursements.
+- All-inclusive educational programs (example: Close Up).
+Students participating in all-inclusive programs are not eligible for the meal per diem and lodging reimbursements.

-- Reimbursements for meals up to $44/day, for the student only, and only on days with field trip activities.
+- Reimbursements for meals up to $44/day and only on days with field trip activities.
 Only overnight stays are eligible for reimbursement for meals.
-Reimbursements for meals will not be paid until after the trip and prof of the trip has been submitted (admission tickets, board passes, receipts for meals).
+Reimbursement for meals will not be paid until after the trip and proof of the trip has been submitted (admission tickets, airline tickets, and receipts for meals).

-- Cab fees to and from airport and to and from educational venues only.
-Requests for cab fees must include a receipt and will be pro-rated for student’s share only.
+- Cab fees to and from the airport and educational venues only.
+Requests for cab fees must include a receipt and will be prorated for the student’s and one adult chaperone’s share only.

-- CyberLynx will not pay for rental cars, gas, mileage reimbursement, tips, or parking fees.
+- CyberLynx will not pay for rental cars, gas, mileage reimbursement, tips, taxes, or parking fees.

 - Reimbursements or payments for field trips/camps will only be made after they are completed.

 - Receipts submitted for reimbursement must include documentation specifying what each expenditure was for.